houshmand-2005/V2IpLimit/Marzban/README.md

         ["user1", 4],
         ["user2", 1]
-    ], // --> You can apply any number of IP limit per user like this, user1 can have 4 IPs "SERVER_NAME": "" // --> Optional, You can give your script a name that will appear in your logs.
+    ], // --> You can apply any number of IP limit per user like this, user1 can have 4 IPs "SERVER_NAME": "", // --> Optional, You can give your script a name that will appear in your logs.
+  "PRETTY_PRINT": "False" // --> Optional, Logs will be sent to you in Telegram with a better appearance (Not recommended for who has a lot of users.)
 }
 ```